I didn’t know what to expect from my first trip to visit Kyiv, Ukraine.

-But in the meantime here are few places to see and things to do in Kiev when you visit the city for the first time.
+But in the meantime here are a few places to see and things to do in Kyiv when you visit the city for the first time.

-Tip for you: if you want to take the most of your time in Kiev be sure to stay somewhere in the center, preferable close to Khreschatyk as you will be nearby many attractions and all metro lines.
-Check the best deals and details on accommodation in Kiev here (click!)
+Tip for you: if you want to take the most of your time in Kyiv be sure to stay somewhere in the center, preferably close to Khreschatyk as you will be nearby many attractions and all metro lines.
+Check the best deals and details on accommodation in Kyiv here (click!)

-When you arrive to Borispol airport you can easily get to the center with the affordable private transport!
+When you arrive at Borispol airport you can easily get to the center with the affordable private transport!
 Click here to see the details and book the transfer!